kubernetes/website/content/en/blog/_posts/2019-12-05-kubernetes-1-16-release-interview.md

 <b>ADAM GLICK: What was the most interesting implementation that you ran into at that time?</b>

 LACHLAN EVENSON: There wasn't a lot of the workload APIs.
-So back 1.0, there wasn't even Deployments.
+Back in 1.0, there wasn't even Deployments.
 There wasn't Ingress.
-So back in the day, there were a lot of people in those points trying to build those workload APIs on top of Kubernetes, but they didn't actually have any way to extend Kubernetes itself.
-So there was no third-party resources.
-There was no operators, no custom resources.
+Back in the day, there were a lot of people in those points trying to build those workload APIs on top of Kubernetes, but they didn't actually have any way to extend Kubernetes itself.
+There were no third-party resources.
+There were no operators, no custom resources.

-So a lot of people are actually trying to figure out how to interact with the Kubernetes API and deliver things like deployments, because you just had-- in those days, you didn't have replica sets.
+A lot of people are actually trying to figure out how to interact with the Kubernetes API and deliver things like deployments, because you just had-- in those days, you didn't have replica sets.
 You had a ReplicationController that we called the RC, back in the day.
-So you didn't have a lot of these things that we take for granted today.
+You didn't have a lot of these things that we take for granted today.
 There wasn't RBAC.
 There wasn't a lot of the things that we have today.

 So it's great to have seen and been a part of the Kubernetes community from 0.8 to 1.16, and actually leading that release.
 So I've seen a lot, and it's been a wonderful part of my adventures in open-source.